noelwelsh/spark-workshop/README.md

 In the `data` directory:

 - `disposable-income.tsv`: UK equivalised disposable income 1977-2012/13 in 2012/13 prices.
-Source: : Office for National Statistics licensed under the Open Government Licence.
+Source: Office for National Statistics licensed under the Open Government Licence.

-Also download the "all sites" data set from http://academic.udayton.edu/kissock/http/Weather/default.htm and unzip in the `data` directory.
+- `AUPERTH.txt` and `UKLONDON.txt`: Temperature data taken from the "all sites" data set at http://academic.udayton.edu/kissock/http/Weather/default.htm